-‘Hindutva Pradesh’: What newspaper’s front pages said about BJP’s sweeping Assembly elections win
+‘Hindutva Pradesh’: What front pages said about BJP’s sweeping Assembly elections win

 The BJP won the Uttar Pradesh Assembly elections by a huge margin.
 It bagged 255 seats in the 403-member Assembly.
 The Akhilesh Yadav-led Samajwadi Party won 111 seats.
 Mayawati’s Bahujan Samaj Party managed to get only one seat.

-The Hindustan Times splashed in capital letters: “SAFFRON HOLI IN HEARTLAND”.
+The Hindustan Times headline said: “SAFFRON HOLI IN HEARTLAND”.

 “Modi magic delivers again as the most coveted state gives a historic pro-incumbency verdict,” the paper added.